igormironchik/qt-widgets-on-real-example/chapter01/mainwindow-basics.md

 #endif // GIF_EDITOR_MAINWINDOW_HPP_INCLUDED
 ```

-I publicly inheritted from QMainWindow and in private section you can see useage of Q_OBJECT macros.
+I publicly inherited from QMainWindow and in private section you can see usage of Q_OBJECT macros.
-This macros is needed by Qt's moc to generate auxiliary code for signals and slots.
+This macro is needed by Qt's moc to generate auxiliary code for signals and slots.
 At this time we
 don't have any signals or slots, but it's a good practice to use Q_OBJECT macros in every class derived from
 QObject.

 I use in my Qt applications private implementation idiom, for this I declared class MainWindowPrivate and in
 MainWindow I declared member - smart pointer to MainWindowPrivate.
-Private implementation is good for reduce
+The private implementation is good for reducing
 compile time, it hides details of implementation from interface.

 Implementation at this point is very simple (mainwindow.cpp):